envato/google-analytics-for-wordpress/readme.txt

 Tested up to: 3.0
 Stable tag: 4.0.9

-Track your WordPress site easily and with lots of metadata: views per author & category, automatic tracking of outbound clicks and pageviews & more!
+Track your WordPress site easily and with lots of metadata: views per author & category, automatic tracking of outbound clicks and pageviews.

 == Description ==